cyril279/cyril279.github.io/hardware/cutter.md

 ## Notes
 ### Installing inkcut to a container
 Is this necessary?
 No, but...
-The primary benefit is that it helps to isolate the installation so that potential packaging & configuration conflicts are avoided.
+The isolation from the host OS makes the installation MUCH less prone to breaking as a result of updates to the host OS, or packaging & configuration conficts.
+Once the needs of the distrobox  have been sorted, the declarative distrobox.ini captures everything needed to recreate the fully-functional container.
+The distrobox approach works exactly the same on a LARGE number of linux distributions.
 Containerized apps (flatpak, distrobox, docker, etc) are considered good practice even if the system is mutable.

 ### pipx who?
-Attempts to use `pip install someThing` trigger a warning suggesting to either install python stuff using the core package manager, or using pipx - a tool that creates and works inside a virtual environment.
+Attempts to use `pip install someThing` trigger a warning suggesting to either install python stuff using the core package manager, or using `pipx` - a tool that creates and works inside a virtual environment.
-Isolation is tha way nowadays. pipx it is, then...
+Isolation is tha way nowadays.

 ### Failure to launch Inkcut because
 `qtpy.QtBindingsNotFoundError: No Qt bindings could be found`